Tap in to 15+ of Kansas City’s most anticipated developments

 1. Barney Allis Plaza

-The historic park and parking garage is receiving its first major update since 1985.
-Featuring an arts-focused greenspace, dog park, and a 580-space parking garage, the project is expected to open by December 2026.
-Belgian artists Gijs Van Vaerenbergh are designing steel installations honoring Kansas City’s Beaux-Arts architecture and civic history.
+The long-awaited overhaul of this historic downtown park and parking garage marks its first major renovation since 1985.
+The redesign includes an arts-centered greenspace, a dog park, and a 580-space parking structure.
+Belgian artists Gijs Van Vaerenbergh will create steel installations inspired by Kansas City’s Beaux-Arts architecture.
+Completion is expected by December 2026.

 2. Berkley Riverfront

-A $200 million mixed-use development surrounding CPKC Stadium, this district will include apartments, retail space, a town square, and a riverfront promenade, with new dining options like Two Birds One Stone beer garden.
+This $200 million mixed-use district surrounding CPKC Stadium will feature residential units, retail, a town square, and a scenic riverfront promenade.
+New dining options, including the Two Birds One Stone beer garden, will further energize the riverfront.

 3. BluHawk Expansion

-Phase two of AdventHealth Sports Park will add an 8-hole miniature golf course, pickleball courts, and six new restaurant and retail spaces, completing by 2026.
+Phase two of the AdventHealth Sports Park will introduce an 8-hole mini-golf course, pickleball courts, and six additional restaurant and retail spaces.
+The expansion is scheduled for completion in 2026.

 5. Destination KCK

-Set in Bonner Springs, this 180-acre entertainment resort will feature Mattel Adventure Park Kansas City, a year-round Christmas Village, six waterfront restaurants, and 30+ retail stores, expected to open in 2026.
+Located in Bonner Springs, this 180-acre entertainment resort will include Mattel Adventure Park Kansas City, a year-round Christmas Village, six waterfront restaurants, and more than 30 retail shops.
+Opening is slated for 2026.

 6. Four Light Luxury Apartments